nutella-framework/nutella_framework/README.md

 [![Code Climate](https://codeclimate.com/github/nutella-framework/nutella_framework/badges/gpa.svg)](https://codeclimate.com/github/nutella-framework/nutella_framework)

 # Nutella
-Nutella is a framework to build and run "Internet of Things"-like learning applications.
-It's still _very_ under development so keep an eye on new versions and help fix the bugs you find by [submitting issues](https://waffle.io/nutella-framework/nutella_framework).
-Nutella's goal is to be for the "Internet of Things" what Ruby on Rails has been for web applications.
-Ambitious?
-You bet, but where is the fun if the challenge is trivial?
+Nutella is a framework to build and run ClassroomStories.
+It's still _very_ under development so any help [finding and fixing bugs](https://github.com/nutella-framework/nutella_framework/issues) will be greatly appreciated!

+# Before installing
+Nutella is written in ruby but it leverages lots of technologies that already exists.
+Therefore, before you can successfully install nutella, you need to:
+1. Install _ruby_ (if you don't have it already).
+Do yourself a favor and use [RVM](https://rvm.io/rvm/install).
+1. Install _git_ (if you don't have it already).
+Do yourself a favor and use [Homebrew](http://brew.sh/) if you are on OSX.
+1. Install _tmux_ (if you don't have it already).
+Do yourself a favor and use [Homebrew](http://brew.sh/) if you are on OSX.
+1. Install _node.js_ (if you don't have it already).
+Yes, really, you need to install node becaue we use it to run the broker that handles all communications between all the pieces of the framework.
+Do yourself a favor and use [nvm](https://github.com/creationix/nvm).

 # Installing
-Nutella is a ruby gem so to install it we do:
+ To install nutella, simply do:
 ```
 gem install nutella_framework
 ```
-If all goes as expected you should be able to type `nutella` in your shell and get a welcome message (yay!) together with a warnining (booooo!).
-Let's see why...
+Once the installation is complete you should be able to type `nutella` in your shell and get a welcome message.

+## `nutella checkup`
+If you are reading this you probably already saw the "Looks like this is a fresh installation of nutella.
+Please run 'nutella checkup' to check all dependencies are installed." warning.

 Nutella is written in ruby but is designed to run bots and interfaces written in virtually any programming language.
 All communications among these components are routed through an _MQTT broker_ which needs to be installed (together with its dependencies) before nutella can actually work correctly.
 Therefore **right after your install nutella** you should run:
 ```
 nutella checkup
 ```
-in order to make sure all the dependencies have been correctly installed.
+This will install the [Mosca](http://www.mosca.io/) MQTT broker and make sure all the dependencies required by nutella have been correctly installed.

+Nutella is ready to use!

 # Hello world